paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-14-birmingham_city_council_versus_the_twitterati.md

 [Jake Grimley][2], managing director of Birmingham based Made Media, [summed up perfectly][3] why many of us in the industry and with connections to the city, felt so let down:

-> It's not really the lack of RSS Feeds (inexplicable as that is) or the failure of the CSS to validate, or the difficulties keeping the site up on its launch day that really bother me.
-It's the complete lack of attention to detail or quality in the content, design and information architecture that I find astounding.
-It's the equivalent of re-opening the Town Hall with bits of plaster falling off, missing roof-tiles, and sign-posts to facilities that never got built.
+> It’s not really the lack of RSS Feeds (inexplicable as that is) or the failure of the CSS to validate, or the difficulties keeping the site up on its launch day that really bother me.
+It’s the complete lack of attention to detail or quality in the content, design and information architecture that I find astounding.
+It’s the equivalent of re-opening the Town Hall with bits of plaster falling off, missing roof-tiles, and sign-posts to facilities that never got built.

-Given the involvement of Capita (often referred to as '[Crapita][4]' by Private Eye), we were probably wrong to expect anything more, yet the council's response to this well-placed criticism only served to make a bad situation worse.
-Glyn Evans, director of 'Business Transformation' [was quoted][5] as saying:
+Given the involvement of Capita (often referred to as ‘[Crapita][4]’ by Private Eye), we were probably wrong to expect anything more, yet the council’s response to this well-placed criticism only served to make a bad situation worse.
+Glyn Evans, director of ‘Business Transformation’ [was quoted][5] as saying:

 > We have tried to design a site suitable for the majority of our residents.
 We are not designing it for the Twitterati

-Not only did this comment fail to recognise that those disappointed users on Twitter were likely the very same residents and business owners who were using the site, it's even more striking given Birmingham's aim to become the digital media capital of Britain.
+Not only did this comment fail to recognise that those disappointed users on Twitter were likely the very same residents and business owners who were using the site, it’s even more striking given Birmingham’s aim to become the digital media capital of Britain.

 ## Walsall gets it right

-Yet the relationship between a council and it's residents online needn't be so strained.
-This controversy reminded me of the different approach taken by my former local authority, [Walsall Council][6], who unlike Birmingham City Council has [successfully embraced Twitter][7] to connect with it's citizens.
+Yet the relationship between a council and it’s residents online needn’t be so strained.
+This controversy reminded me of the different approach taken by my former local authority, [Walsall Council][6], who unlike Birmingham City Council has [successfully embraced Twitter][7] to connect with it’s citizens.

 Let me give an example.
 Earlier this year [I wrote about their logo][8], and asked for information about who was responsible for its design, yet this yielded no response.
 However, on discovering the [@WalsallCouncil][9] account, [I asked the same question][10], and not only did I get an answer, but members of their Print and Design Unit and Press Office [commented on my post][11], giving me more information than I ever could have hoped for.